wolfden/ComfyUi_PromptStylers/README.md

 ### Installation of the Original SDXL Prompt Styler by twri/sdxl_prompt_styler (Optional)

-For the Original SDXL Prompt Styler
+(Optional) For the Original SDXL Prompt Styler

 To install and use the SDXL Prompt Styler nodes, follow these steps: